 - If you have highlights get them re-done every 8-12 weeks

-- If you have a full colour treatment, then your roots will need to be touched up every 4-6 weeks
+- If you have a full color treatment, then your roots will need to be touched up every 4-6 weeks

 - Grey hair is more porous, thicker and not as shiny, so more care is needed and less aggressive, more natural products are recommended

-- Use moisturising products to maintain the moisture levels of grey hair
+- Use moisturizing products to maintain the moisture levels of grey hair

 - Use thickening products if thinning hair becomes an issue

-- Choose natural hair colour shades that suit your skin tone as you get older to avoid an obviously dyed look
+- Choose natural hair color shades that suit your skin tone as you get older to avoid an obviously dyed look

 - If you choose to stay grey, keep your hair tidy as this looks more elegant – it’s easier to become wild hair lady with grey hair